Housing First For Youth Specialist Support Worker

 Department: Homelessness Services

-Location: Greater Belfast Area: working across a range of communities to support young people.
+Working across a range of communities to support young people.

 Hours of Work: Rotational shift pattern (average 35 hours per week) including the requirement to work evenings, weekends and waking nights.
 Typically, the shift pattern is based on three 12.5 hour shifts (including breaks) per week.